seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="types-link"></a>
 ### Types

 Type-aliases and interfaces are the two primary ways to describe object-types and there's a lot of debate on when to use each.
 The recommendation from the official TypeScript documentation is to use interfaces until you need to use a type.
-That's because interfaces transpile faster and more closely align with how runtime objects behave.
+That's because interfaces are faster to type-check (particularly compared to intersection types; both are erased when transpiling, so there's no runtime difference) and, being open to extension, more closely align with how runtime objects behave.
 If you're unsure about when to use each, go with the official TypeScript recommendation.

 <br/><b>***</b><br/>